reframe-hpc/reframe/docs/usecases.rst

 However, each regression test file may contain or generate more than one related tests, thus leading to the effective decrease of the line count per test to only 30 loc.
 If we also account for the test cases generated per test, this number decreases further.

-Separating the logical description of a regression test from all the unnecessary implementation details contributes significantly in the ease of writing and maintaining new regression tests with ReFrame.
+Separating the logical description of a regression test from all the unnecessary implementation details contributes significantly to the ease of writing and maintaining new regression tests with ReFrame.

 .. note:: The higher test count of the older suite refers to test cases, i.e., running the same test for different programming environments, whereas for ReFrame the counts do not account for this.